November Birthstones: Topaz And Citrine

 Jolie Citrine Necklace – In 2015, Angelina Jolie gifted a citrine necklace to the Smithsonian.
 The necklace is made of 18 carat gold with 64 bezel-set cushion shaped citrine gems centered by a 177.11 carat citrine.
 This necklace is the first piece of citrine jewelry in the Smithsonian’s National Gem Collection.
 Angelina Jolie stated, “As the Smithsonian has educated so many of us, this jewel is a symbol of our efforts to help educate underprivileged children in conflict areas of the world.”

 At WP Diamonds, we specialize in buying designer gemstone jewelry, diamonds, designer jewelry, and luxury watches online or via appointment.
-If you want to know how much your gemstones are worth, simply fill out our online form to get in contact with our gemstone experts.
+If you want to know how much your designer gemstone jewelry is worth, simply fill out our online form to get in contact with our gemstone experts.
 You can also call or text us at 646-758-0270 to speak with our GIA certified gemologists today.

 The entire process can take as little as 24 hours from filling out the online form to getting the money in your bank account.
 As A+ BBB accredited gemstone buyers, you can trust that our process is fast and secure with honest prices.